 “We’ve got SharePoint for our organization, but people don’t seem to be buying into it and using it like we wanted them to.”

 Does this statement sound familiar?
 When you invest time and money into a product, you want to make sure that you’re getting the most out of your investment, and having employees reluctant to engage with that product is not a way to get the ROI you’re looking for.

 That’s why it’s so important to consider the design of your SharePoint intranet portal before and as you’re designing it.
-Here are the top six features that you need to think about when you’re designing your SharePoint Intranet Portal.

-The Top 6 Features to Consider When Designing Your SharePoint Intranet Portal
+6 Features to Consider When Designing Your SharePoint Intranet Portal

 You need to take into consideration what features to include to make your SharePoint Intranet Portal more user-friendly, thus, easier for your employees to adopt.
 To maximize your investment, and ensure your employees adopt SharePoint, here are the top 6 features you need to think about when designing your SharePoint Intranet Portal.

 1. UX (User Experience): Make your SharePoint Intranet Portal easy to use.

 This is your user interface.
 Your SharePoint Intranet Portal must be easy to use.
 An important thing to consider is the number of clicks a user needs to go through to get to the content they want.
 You want to keep this number as low as possible.
 Also, think about how often the content is going to be accessed.
 For the content that your users will be accessing every single day, keep it anchored on the front page or in the navigation.

 2. Tagged Documents: Use right keywords and phrases

 When you upload a document to SharePoint, Tagged Documents allows you to tag various keywords and phrases to associate with that document.
 Tagging documents improves search functionality, and when documents are easier to search, employees are more likely to use your SharePoint Intranet Portal.
 You can also create custom views to have filtered views that leverage these tags.